THE CLUB GAINS INDEPENDENCE AND GROWS UP

-Girls had been part of the club’s mix since the eighties, adding some femme fire to junior teasm made up mostly of boys.
-But it wasn’t until 1998 that a ‘girls only’ team formed – the U12 Girls Soccer team.
-Debuting in the Gladesville Hornsby Women’s Soccer competition, they were led by coach George Savidis and Manager Jeanette Holloway (now honoured as a Life Member).
-They were, by the end of the year, in the “rough shape of a soccer team,” said Jeanette.
+Girls had been part of the club’s mix since the eighties, adding some femme fire to junior teams made up mostly of boys.
+But it wasn’t until 1998 that a “girls only” team formed – the U12 Girls team.
+Debuting in the Gladesville Hornsby Women’s Soccer competition, they were led by coach George Savidis and Manager Jeanette Holloway.
+They were, by the end of the year, in the ‘rough shape of a soccer team,’ said Jeanette.

 As in previous decades, the club would have folded without the efforts of its many volunteers – at the canteen, as referees, coaches and linesman, and a host of other assorted tasks.
 Among the many is Alan Kennedy.
 A long-time club Treasurer, he became the inaugural “Club Legend”, going above and beyond his scope of duties and taking on all numbers of tasks, including coach and manager.
 His responsibilities compounded after the club became independent, as it meant getting the club incorporated and formulating a new constitution.

 After the chaos of the eighties and early nineties, the newly independent club was proudly coming into its own, diversifying more across ages and genders.
-There were also some “sweet moments” to be had in victories – and not all of them Premierships.
-From 1999 U6 coach Warren Lee:
+There were also some sweet moments to be had.
+One of them is remembered here by 1999 U6 coach Warren Lee:

 Another sweetener: a season’s supply of oranges from our then sponsor, Rozelle Fruit Shop.